Henry Millicer

-Early life and Second World War
+Early life and education

 Millicer was born in Warsaw, Poland, the son of Kazimierz Milicer, a university professor whose family was descended from Baron Karl von Militzer.
 An ardent Polish patriot, Henry developed an early interest in aviation.
 In 1924 he won an aeromodelling competition with the prize being a flight over Warsaw, his home city.
 At age 14 he built a full-size glider and at 17 qualified as a glider pilot.
 After receiving a degree in aeronautical engineering he worked as a junior designer in the National Aviation Works (Państwowe Zakłady Lotnicze) on the PZL.37 Łoś bomber project headed by Jerzy Dąbrowski and later for the RWD company on the RWD-25 low-wing, fixed-wheels fighter project.

+Second World War

 He was also a member of the Polish Air Force reserve and flew against the Germans at the outbreak of the Second World War, winning the Polish Air Force Cross.
 At the defeat of Poland in September 1939, he was given the responsibility of ferrying the presidential papers in a small plane to Romania, then escaped to France and England where he flew in a Polish bomber squadron in the Royal Air Force.
 He completed seventeen missions before being seriously wounded in a training exercise.
 He was awarded the Polish Military Medal for his service and became an interpreter between Polish, French and British pilots.
-In 1941 he married Warsaw-born Krystyna Paciorkowska, the daughter of the Polish politician Jerzy Paciorkowski.
+In 1941, he married Warsaw-born Krystyna Paciorkowska, the daughter of the Polish politician Jerzy Paciorkowski.